International-Data-Spaces-Association/IDS-G/core/Technologies/ids-rest/README.md

  results of previous interactions to some degree.
 The respective obligations depend on the type of intended operation and is specified through the sub-classes of the IDS Message class.
-The following table outlines the binding of the Message semantic with the respective LDP binding for the IDS: <!--it is not clear how the properies (un)safe and (not) idempotent are defined-->
+The following table outlines the binding of the Message semantic with the respective LDP binding for the IDS:

 | Interaction Pattern  | IDS-LDP Request Binding |  IDS-LDP Response Binding | Consequence |
 | :--- | --- | --- | --- |